-The latest version of WordPress has been released with a highly debated and arguably futuristic editor which makes it easy to build post and pages using drag and drop blocks.
+The latest version of WordPress has been released with a highly debated and arguably futuristic editor, which makes it easy to build posts and pages using drag and drop blocks.

 Pushing the latest version of the software, WordPress 5.0, with Gutenberg enabled by default has left many users frustrated and thus to look for solutions to revert back to the previous WordPress editor.

 Fortunately, the WordPress team along with the latest update have published a Classic WordPress editor for users who might not be ready for the new editing experience with Gutenberg.

 So, if you want to revert back to the previous editor and maintain compliance with your existing themes and plugins that haven’t been updated to support the latest Gutenberg enabled WordPress, the Classic WordPress editor might be your answer.